Building a Blog with Hexo and Github Pages

 hexo generate

-file (static files must run in an HTTP server environment).
-Here you need to set its value to docs
+Hexo will create a directory for static files according to the public_dir configuration item in the _config.yml file (static files must run in an HTTP server environment).
+Here you need to set its value to docs, because Github Pages reads static files from the docs directory of the repository by default.

 Deployment⌗